Hearing loss is a common condition that affects millions of people worldwide.

 Untreated hearing loss over extended periods of time can have damaging physical effects, as well, when the auditory system goes unused.
 Auditory deprivation, as audiologists refer to it, leaves nerves and portions of the brain underused, and — like other parts of the body — if the auditory system goes unused, it can begin to atrophy.
 Without fail, in our experience, the longer a patient waits to address their hearing loss, the more difficult it is to recover one’s ability to communicate.

 Additionally, increasing evidence points to a connection between hearing loss and cognitive decline in older adults.
 According to a study published in January 2013 in JAMA Internal Medicine, adults in their 70s and 80s with hearing loss developed cognitive problems at a rate 30 to 40 percent faster than those without hearing loss.
-While the reason for this apparent connect remains unknown, researchers have speculated that social isolation might be a factor.
-The additional mental demands of having to constantly decode speech might also be a contributing factor to the types of cognitive changes that, over time, can lead to the onset of dementia.

 Since most hearing loss develops gradually over time, it can be difficult to know how well you are hearing now compared with how well you used to hear.
 Only an accurate hearing test can reveal if you are having difficulty with specific sounds, and if so, how you might be able to hear better.